leangjia/blender_docs/trunk/blender_docs/manual/compositing/sidebar.rst

 Channels
    The color channels to display of the backdrop image.
 Zoom
-   Sets the size backdrop image.
+   Sets the size of the backdrop image.
 Offset
    Change the screen space position of the backdrop.
 Move :kbd:`Alt-MMB`